k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric can be deployed and used across:

-\- A: Multiple clusters spread over different datacenters independently of Cassandra's storage locations.
+\- A: Multiple clusters spread over different datacenters independent of Cassandra's storage locations.

 \- B: Only on the same the datacenters where Cassandra servers have been deployed.